djhmateer/djhmateer.github.io/_posts/2024-06-15-feature phones.md

 ### Button Tones

 Settings, Profiles, Normal.
 Three bars, Settings, Adjust Volume, Key tone (I have mine on 0)

+Also turn down all volumes as it is loud.

 ## UK Phone Network summary